 Paul joined Watsi on September 19th, 2016.
-Four years ago, Paul became the 2359th member to automatically support a new Watsi patient every month.
-Since then, 4,099 more people have become monthly donors!
-Paul's most recent donation supported Nelson, a butcher at a small shop from Kenya, to fund treatment for a bone infection.
+Five years ago, Paul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Paul's most recent donation supported Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.